- 1 Looking For The Perfect Thanksgiving Crafts For Kids?

 Hand Turkey Craft

 Hand turkeys are a Thanksgiving craft classic.
 Have the child put their non-dominant hand on a piece of paper, then trace it, slowly and carefully.
 The thumb is the head of the turkey, and the fingers are the tail feathers.
 Add feet, a beak, eyes, and wings and plenty of color and patterns to complete the turkey.
 For more fun, add feathers made out of leaves.

 This craft is fun and helps the birds during winter.
 Gather pine cones on a nature walk.
 Make sure they are large and not spiky.
 Tie some yarn to the ends so they can be hung up.
 Use a plastic knife to apply peanut butter all over the pine cone, then roll it in a tray with birdseed in it.
 The birdseed will stick to the peanut butter.
-Hang them up outside where birds will find them.
+Hang them up outside your window and enjoy birdwatching with your kids.

 Thanksgiving Paper Chains

 I’m sure you have made a paper chain sometime in your life.
 This classic and easy craft is still fun to this day.
 Make strips of construction paper and write down something to give thanks for on each one.
 When they are done, link them together with tape.
 They can be made into decorations and hung around the house to add some holiday cheer.
 Try alternative colors or enhancing the chains with glitter glue and other craft materials.

 Placemats are an easy Thanksgiving craft.
 Just take strips of construction paper, and weave them together in a criss-cross pattern.
 Use different colors for a pretty checkered pattern.
 The criss-cross design might confuse younger children, so be sure to help them if they need it.

 Affix the ends with glue so that the placemat doesn’t fall apart.
 When it’s all done, you will want to laminate it to protect against spills during mealtimes.
 I love these easy self-adhesive laminating sheets.